The greatest waste … is failure to use the abilities of people … to learn about their frustrations and about the contributions they are eager to make.

 Steps can be taken to address these common challenges and ensure teams are embarked on a journey of sustainable improvement.

-Thus assuming we actually do have goals for product and delivery performance, fundamental questions to be tackled in a respective should be:
+Then assuming they do have goals for delivery performance, fundamental questions to be tackled in a respective should be:

 A fundamental requirement for improvement is that problems are surfaced and not swept under the rug.
 Psychological safety is essential within a team for members to feel they can openly discuss all problems.
 Some team members may find it hard to participate in the retrospective process, especially if problems around interpersonal dynamics need to be addressed.
-Some people by nature will be uncomfortable discussing these things, however this may also be a symptom of low levels of trust within the team (see.
-Patrick Lencioni The Five Dysfunctions of a Team – where he describes how lack of trust leads to a cascade of problems within teams that severely impact cohesion and performance).
+Some people by nature will be uncomfortable discussing these things, however this may also be a symptom of low levels of trust within the team – see.
+Patrick Lencioni The Five Dysfunctions of a Team – where he describes how lack of trust leads to a cascade of problems within teams that severely impact cohesion and performance.
 Teams built on trust are more likely to engage in unfiltered conflict around solving problems and new ideas.
+It all starts with trust:

 Trust is one issue, lack of empowerment is another.
 Without empowerment team members my shrug and ask ‘Why bother?’
 People will not take action if they feel disempowered.
 Team health surveys can help uncover issues related to trust and empowerment.